grantmacken/glider/README.md

 sudo tee -a /etc/hosts
 ```

-We have `make` target for the above code, so no need to type it in.
+We have `make init` target for the above code, so no need to type it in.